The Hay Festival

-One of the world’s biggest and best literary festivals happens every summer in the little borders town of Hay on Wye.
+One of the world’s biggest and best literary festivals happens every year in late spring in the little borders town of Hay on Wye.

 Between sessions, visitors can relax in deckchairs on the village green, browse the stalls and visit a festival bookshop which stocks 55,000 titles by visiting speakers.
 Evenings are devoted to music, comedy and film.

 The Hay Festival runs for 11 days around the summer half-term holidays.

 Entry to the festival site is free: you just buy tickets for the events you fancy.
 Tickets start from £5, although there are some free events and workshops.
 Sign up to the mailing list and they’ll let you know when tickets are released, usually at the beginning of April: see the Hay Festival website, or call the box office on 01497 822 629.

 The big names sell out pretty quickly, but if you sign up as a Friend, you’ll get a chance to book early and, at each event, priority admission.